auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ---
 layout: default
-title: Philosopher Scholar - Meaning of Life
+title: Philosopher Scholar - The Meaning of Life
-permalink: /philosophy/meaningOfLife/
+permalink: /meaningOfLife/
 ---

 Here is my attempt to answer the question of the meaning of life.